Field Training for Exploration & Mine Geologists

 – field geology and geological mapping.

-Ioan maintains active engagements with the exploration and mining industry through EGRU, with collaborative research projects and students working on a range of industry sponsored projects from Honours to PhD level.
+Ioan maintains active engagements with the exploration and mining industry through EGRU, with collaborative research projects and with students working on a range of industry sponsored projects.

 We acknowledge Aboriginal People and Torres Strait Islander People as the first inhabitants of the nation, and acknowledge Traditional Custodians of the Australian lands where our staff and students live, learn and work.
 Aboriginal and Torres Strait Islander peoples are advised that this site may contain names, images or voices of people who have passed away.